 Whether the T-14 has entered serial production is hard to verify independently.
 It is possible that Chemezov was referring to a larger number of T-14 tanks produced in 2015 and currently undergoing operational trials.
 Vyacheslav Khalitov, the deputy director of Uralvagonzavod (…) said in an interview in February 2016 that his company has produced a trial batch of over 20 T-14 MBTs.

 It remains to be seen whether UVZ can stick to the 2020 induction date.
 The Russian Ground Forces plan to induct up to 2,300 T-14s by 2025.
 Yet as I explained elsewhere:

 [T]his is far beyond the financial and production capacity of Russia.
 According to some estimates, Russia is only capable of building 120 new T-14s per year from 2018.
 There are currently around 20 T-14s prototypes operating with the Russian Ground Forces.
 It is unclear whether the tank has already entered serial production.

 The T-14 is the first Russian MBT to feature an unmanned turret.
 The tank’s main weapon is a 2A82 125-millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to 7 kilometers).
-The 125-millimeter variant will be replaced with a more powerful 152 mm cannon in later versions.
+The 125-millimeter variant may be replaced with a more powerful 152-millimeter cannon in later versions, although this would reduce the T-14s ammunition capacity and likely require a complete re-design of the platform.
 Russia is promoting the T-14 as one of the world’s most advanced next-generation MBTs.
 However, it remains impossible to independently verify the tanks combat capabilities.